 When you are starting your own trucking business, there are many decisions both big and small that need to be made before you can haul your first load.
 This is the sixth in a six-part series covering the key financial considerations for starting your own trucking business.

-Financial Consideration 6: Research ways to save on fuel
+Financial Consideration 6: Research ways to save on fuel when starting your own trucking company

 Fuel is one of the most significant financial considerations for owner-operators and trucking company owners when you start your own trucking business and continues to be with every mile you drive.
 With owner-operators spending on average between $50,000 – $70,000 per year on fuel maximizing all possible fuel savings can continually help your bottom line.
 Here are a few ways we have found that can help you save money on fuel.